Brendan Laney: Edinburgh Rugby

 Laney played at flyhalf, centre and fullback for Edinburgh from 2001 to 2005.
 He played 76 times and scored 409 points from 15 tries, 69 penalties, 53 conversions and seven drop-goals.

 Japan

 Laney left Edinburgh for Yamaha Jubilo in March 2005.

 After rugby

-Laney is now a rugby commentator for SKY Sport (New Zealand), in New Zealand.
+Laney was a rugby commentator for SKY Sport (New Zealand), but now manages a sports and rugby clothing company in Christchurch.